-The integrated foundation year has been specially designed to give you the introductory knowledge and business skills you need for progress to degree level.
+This integrated foundation year has been specially designed to give you the introductory knowledge and business skills needed to confidently progress to degree-level study.

 What will I study?